Chetankabbur/contact-service/README.md

 # contact-service
-Spring Boot "Microservice" Example Project
+Spring Boot "Contact-service"  Project

-This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
-I hope it helps you.
+## Overview
+The Contact Service Application is a Spring Boot-based RESTful web service designed to process and consolidate contact information (email and phone number) across multiple purchases.
+This service ensures that all contact details are linked appropriately, maintaining a primary contact and linking secondary contacts as necessary.

 ## How to Run

-This application is packaged as a war which has Tomcat 8 embedded.
+This application is packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using latest JDK and Maven 3.x